-- Expand the city’s new bike share network and make it cheaper to use.
+- Expand the city’s new and make it cheaper to use.
 At-large Councilor John Connolly said he wanted to quickly expand Hubway so that it catches on.
 Meanwhile, Jackson said the city should ensure that people of modest means could afford to buy an annual Hubway membership, which costs a discounted $60 in the system's first year, as well as pay the fees that accrue by the half hour to rent the bicycles.

 - Persuade businesses to stop giving out plastic bags and shoppers to bring reusable ones.
 District 5 Councilor Robert Consalvo said members of environmental advocacy groups Bag Free JP and Greening Roslindale have been helping him research how to Boston could ban nonbiodegradable plastic bags, like San Francisco did.